 Can You Have a Pet Skunk at Home?

 As curious diggers, they might scratch up your home with its claws and sharp teeth if it's not skunk-proofed.
 It is best to have a special play area for your skunk when unsupervised.
 This play area can be filled with toys and blankets to engage their curiosity and cuddly nature.

 Also make sure that they stay inside, or are supervised when they go out in the yard.
 Skunks, like ferrets, lack homing instincts and can get lost easily.
 De-scented skunks are also missing their key defense mechanism: spraying.

 Skunks can also be taught to go to the bathroom in a litter box.
 Just put the litter pan in a corner that they choose to go to the bathroom in.
 If the skunk misses the corner, try putting small amounts of vinegar on their accident spots so they associate that with something that smells bad.

-Skunk ownership is not to be taken lightly, and skunk care, like for all pets, is a 24/7 job.
-Unfortunately, many pet skunks are abandoned when prospective owners cannot care for them.
+Skunk ownership is not to be taken lightly, and skunk care, proper diet and veterinary care, like for all pets, is a 24/7 job.
+Unfortunately, many pet skunks in the United States are abandoned when prospective owners cannot care for them.
 There are skunk rescues, most notably Skunk Haven in Ohio which hosts the annual Skunk Fest.

 What do you think about skunks as pets?
-Share your thoughts in the comments below.
+Let us know on the Wide Open Pets Instagram!